 Those who unretire

 The ‘better financial’ finding demonstrates that returning to work is often about more than money.
-Having said that, the report found that those with a mortgage were 50 per cent more likely to go back to work, suggesting that they’re trying to improve their financial position.
+Having said that, the report found that those with a mortgage were 50% more likely to go back to work, suggesting that they’re trying to improve their financial position.

-In Briton, men were about 25 per cent more likely to return to work and those who had a partner in paid work were more likely to unretire—an indication, perhaps, that couples tend to try to retire together.
+In Briton, men were about 25% more likely to return to work and those who had a partner in paid work were more likely to unretire—an indication, perhaps, that couples tend to try to retire together.

 Preparing for the unretirement option